|

 that’s funny!
 This is where arrogance brings you if you underestimate anyone in

 life even if he is just a beginner.
+Q: Is there anything lacking in the way

 martial artist are taught today compared with those who were being taught in

+your day?
 A: I don’t think we lack of anything in

 particular, maybe we have too many ‘great masters’ who are only interested in